 Pediatric Eye Exams

-WHEN SHOULD CHILDREN HAVE THEIR EYES EXAMINED?
+WHEN SHOULD CHILDREN HAVE AN EYE EXAM?

 According to the American Optometric Association (AOA), infants should have their first comprehensive eye exam at 6 months of age.
 They should receive additional children eye exams at 3 years of age, and just before they enter kindergarten or the first grade at about age 5 or 6.